fbpx

 Third-Party Validation

-As a starting point, every project is independently validated by a third-party standard to ensure it meets the fundamental criteria for high quality carbon offsets, meaning the project is designed to deliver positive outcomes and real, measurable emissions reductions.
-That means when you offset with us, you won’t risk funding a project that isn’t approved by experts.
+As a starting point, projects are independently validated by a third-party standard to ensure it meets the fundamental criteria for high quality carbon offsets, meaning the project is designed to deliver positive outcomes and real, measurable emissions reductions.
+When you offset with us, you can be confident your contribution supports projects backed by science and expert-approved methodologies.

 Ongoing Verification